 The rise of hip-hop and the push made by Run D.M.C. turned Adidas Superstars into casual kicks rather than athletic footwear.
 The shoes’ ability to adapt to different cultures and their undiminishing stature in the sneaker world for generations have also made them into legit classics.

-- Adidas Superstar Boots contain glossy tongue logos, soft synthetic linings, rubber outsoles, and lightweight EVA midsoles.
+- Adidas Superstar Cleats contain glossy tongue logos, soft synthetic linings, rubber outsoles, and lightweight EVA midsoles.